sourcegraph/sourcegraph-public-snapshot/README.md

 - `SRC_ENDPOINT`: the URL to your Sourcegraph instance (such as `https://sourcegraph.example.com`)
 - `SRC_ACCESS_TOKEN`: your Sourcegraph access token (on your Sourcegraph instance, click your user menu in the top right, then select **Settings > Access tokens** to create one)

+For convenience, you can add these environment variables persistently.

+### Configuration: Mac OS / Linux

-For convenience, you can export these environment variables in your shell profile.
-To configure them as environment variables, add the following to your terminal profile file, typically accessible at `~/.bash_profile` (if using Bash) or `~/.zprofile` (if using Zsh):
+Add the following to your terminal profile file, typically accessible at `~/.bash_profile` (if using Bash) or `~/.zprofile` (if using Zsh):

 ```
 export SRC_ACCESS_TOKEN=my-token